PierreGode/MMM-airquality/README.md

 To use this module, you need to configure it in your config.js file of MagicMirror.

-You can obtain an API key from [ambee API](https://auth.ambeedata.com/users/register?redirectUrl=https://api-dashboard.getambee.com)
+You can obtain an API key from [tomorrow.io API](https://app.tomorrow.io/)

 ### Configuration Example